<

 Year 10

-All students attend a compulsory field course to the Isle of Purbeck in June, they will complete an Applied Fieldwork Enquiry exam in May/June of 2024 based on it (worth 30%).
-Dates to be confirmed for 2023, however it is likely to be Friday 16th June through Monday 19th or Friday 23rd of June through Monday 26th June.
-Please See Field Trip Information
+All students attend a compulsory field course to the Isle of Purbeck in June.
+They will complete an Applied Fieldwork Enquiry exam in May/June 2024 based on it (worth 30%).
+Dates to be confirmed Please See Field Trip Information

 The other final examination (worth 70%) consists of two different styles of examination papers and will be sat in May / June.